vaanarch/presence/README.md

 ### Pip and Virtual Environments

 While working on your python project you're likely to install additional functionality for python i.e. a library/package.
 You do so by typing in `pip install PackageName` in your system's shell.
 This, however, will download and install the package in your python's systems folder, making it available globally.
-This might be a problem e.g. when you're using two different versions of python or working with two different versions of the same package for separate projects, etc..
+This might be a problem e.g. when you're using two different versions of python or working with two different versions of the same package for separate projects, which with the time will most certainly be the case etc..
 To avoid cluttering your system, you'd want to create a separate folder and place all the files necessary to run your script in that location, including a particular version of the python interpreter.
 This separate environment where your project lives is referred to as Virtual Environment.
-Note, your python script file itself doesn't have to be in that folder.
+Note, your python script file itself don't have to be in that folder.

 To create a virtual environment first start your shell (terminal in Mac, powershell in Windows).
 It'll start in your user's folder which is one folder up from the desktop.
 Type `pwd` to make sure.
-Navigate to your desktop or to any other directory you'd like to have your virtual enviroments by typing `cd desktop` or `cd documents` etc..
-Now make a new directory for your project's virtual env `mkdir project-name` then change into the new directory `cd project-name`.
+You can make a folder right there to store all your virtual environments e.g. by typing `mkdir packages` this will create a folder named packages inside your user's folder.
+Change into that directory by typing in `cd packages`.
+Now make another directory for your project's virtual env `mkdir my-project-name` then again change into the new directory `cd my-project-name`.

 &nbsp;

-**To create the virtual environment, now, when you're inside your project's directory type**
+**To create the virtual environment type this**
 ```
 python -m venv ./venv
 ```

-This will create a virtual environment inside that folder, in a subdirectory `./` named `venv` that can also be named otherwise.
+This will create a virtual environment inside that folder, in a subdirectory `./` named `venv` which can also be named otherwise.
 If you're in a Windows powershell type `tree`, if you're in a Mac Terminal type `ls * -r`, these will show all the files and folders that just got created inside that folder.
 If you type in `pip --version` however, you'll see that your package installer is still running from the global directory.

 &nbsp;